atul-sirsode/SocialMedia/Readme.md

 # Social Media

-This Project has Microservice CQRS design pattern with strong consistency acheive using kafka and mongo db as write database and event store where as used SQL server for read.
+This Project has Microservice CQRS design pattern with strong consistency achieve using kafka and mongo db as write database and event store where as used SQL server for read.

-Here in this Solution you'll get Command and Query seperate project, each project has sepereate responsibility for respective tasks.
+Here in this Solution you'll get Command and Query separate project, each project has separate responsibility for respective tasks.